pmean/build-website/text/06/FocusGroups-06.md

 > 6. Fill in remaining gaps with personal interviews, and
 > 7. Develop an action plan based on the input provided.
 >
-> The authors discussed the concept of \"saturation.\" How many focus
+> The authors discussed the concept of "saturation."
+How many focus
 > groups do you need to convene?
 The answer is dependent on the input
 > you get at successive meetings.
-When \"the same points are reiterated
+When "the same points are reiterated
-> in all groups and ideas become repetitive\" then saturation has
+> in all groups and ideas become repetitive" then saturation has
 > occurred and you have a sufficient sample size.
 The authors cite a
 > rule of them that six meetings are needed to reach saturation.
 In the
 > paper, the authors mention that four meetings were initially planned,